Free Street Games Festival: Introduce Your Kids to Pogo Sticks, Hippity Hops, Double Dutch and Other Analog Fun

 This year's festival sounds like it's going to be the biggest one yet.
 In addition to everything I already mentioned, there will be skateboarding clinics, bike riding lessons, street hockey, a soap box derby, relay races and the Red Bulls Soccer Skills Challenge.
 Plus Disney and other businesses will hand out all kinds of goodies and the Dance Theatre of Harlem will perform.
 As with pretty much any big festival in NYC, arrive early if you can—it gets more crowded as the day wears on.
-If you work up an appetite, hit East Harlem's legendary Patsy's Pizza for lunch.
+If you work up an appetite, hit one of East Harlem's many family-friendly restaurants, like the legendary Patsy's Pizza for lunch.

 Find out about other awesome spring fairs and festivals in NYC.